SHIITAKE

 ENERGY & VITALITY

-Shiitake also supplies iron and other minerals that help maintain stamina by improving oxygen transport and preventing anemia-related fatigue.
-Studies indicate that mushrooms have notable anti-fatigue effects: they can improve endurance by affecting muscular and cardiovascular function and lowering exercise-induced stress.[26]
+Shiitake also supplies iron and other minerals that may help maintain stamina by improving oxygen transport and preventing anemia-related fatigue.
+Studies indicate that mushrooms have notable anti-fatigue potential: they may improve endurance by affecting muscular and cardiovascular function and lowering exercise-induced stress.[26]

-Consuming these mushrooms can support the body’s ability to convert nutrients into energy, potentially enhancing vitality and reducing fatigue.
+Consuming these mushrooms could potentially support the body’s ability to convert nutrients into energy in order to enhance vitality and reducing fatigue.
 [5]

-The eritadenine content present in Shiitake makes it a useful dietary supplement for cholesterol level control.
+One study shows the eritadenine content present in Shiitake makes it a potential useful dietary supplement for cholesterol level control.
 Small scale clinical studies report decreases in total cholesterol and triglycerides from Shiitake consumption.
 [9]

 Eritadenine works by altering liver lipid metabolism – it inhibits phosphatidylcholine synthesis, thereby reducing the release of VLDL particles (which carry triglycerides and cholesterol) into circulation.[24]